 1. 5GS DetNet node reporting:

 a.
-Potential updates in N7 and N5 interfaces to collect and report PDU session (device side) information (e.g., MTU size, as described in 3GPP TR 23.700-46, clause 7.2).
+Updates in N7 and N5 interfaces to collect and report PDU session (device side) information (e.g., MTU size, the report of extra UE addresses).

 b.
 Updates of the PCC procedures and/or API impacts to cover the report of 5GS DetNet node information (procedure and parameters).